-- you are a single and of pension age or a couple and both of you are of pension age
+- a couple and both are of pension age

-- you are living in supported accommodation such as hostels and refuges
+- living in supported accommodation, such as a hostel or refuge

-Before you make a claim please ensure you check your entitlement and which benefits you can claim.
-Claiming an incorrect benefit may result in your claim being delayed which may cause you to lose entitlement.
+Before you make a Housing Benefit claim, please check your entitlement for the benefits you can claim.
+If you incorrectly claim a benefit, this might delay your claim or cause you to lose entitlement.

 What do I need?

-- National Insurance number - This can be found on other benefit letters or payslips
+- National Insurance number (found on other benefit letters or payslips)

 - details of any other income